Sigur Center for Asian Studies

 Memory and Reconciliation in the Asia Pacific

-Mike Mochizuki is Associate Professor of Political Science & International Affairs, Japan-U.S. Relations Chair in Memory of Gaston Sigur, Director of the Bachelor in International Affairs, and co-director of the Memory and Reconciliation in the Asia Pacific program.
-Dr. Mochizuki was director of the Sigur Center for Asian Studies from 2001 to 2005.
+Mike Mochizuki is Associate Professor of Political Science & International Affairs, Japan-U.S. Relations Chair in Memory of Gaston Sigur, Director of the Bachelor in International Affairs programs, and co-director of the Memory and Reconciliation in the Asia Pacific program.
+Professor Mochizuki was director of the Sigur Center for Asian Studies from 2001 to 2005.
 Previously, he was a Senior Fellow at the Brookings Institution.
 He was also Co-Director of the Center for Asia-Pacific Policy at RAND and has taught at the University of Southern California and Yale University.

-Dr. Mochizuki’s research interests include Japanese foreign policy and domestic politics, U.S.-Japan relations, and international relations in East Asia.
+Professor Mochizuki’s research interests include Japanese foreign policy and domestic politics, U.S.-Japan relations, and international relations in East Asia.

 1957 E Street, NW, Suite 501I